elmuerte/munin-phue/php-gateway/README.md

 Instead of calling the munin-alert-phue.py script, change the like to execute cURL:

 ```
-contact.phue.command curl -X PUT http://example.org/munin-alert-phue/MY_KEY
+contact.phue.command curl -X PUT http://example.org/munin-alert-phue/MY_SECRET_KEY
 ```

-Where MY_KEY should be the key you configured in the gateway configuration.
+Where ```MY_SECRET_KEY``` should be the key you configured in the gateway configuration.